CNX Sustainable Business Model

 CNX has a longstanding and special relationship with the communities and people in our region.
 We have called Appalachia home for 160 years.
 The people and families within our walls and living in our operational footprint are one and the same.
 Over the years, we have become increasingly concerned that many of our friends and neighbors are denied access to economic opportunities in energy and manufacturing that represent a realistic path to the middle class.

-In 2023, the CNX Foundation invested $3.1 million dollars through the funding of 121 community initiatives aligned with its Tangible, Impactful, Local focus.
-In addition, CNX directly supported communities in its operating area with an additional $2.5 million of community investments.
+The CNX Foundation invests in community initiatives aligned with its Tangible, Impactful, Local focus.
+In addition, CNX directly supports communities in its operating area with additional community investments.
 At CNX, community investment is more than a financial commitment.
 We strive to enhance our communities by lending our time and talent to organizations across the region.
-These efforts are part of CNX’s pledge to invest $30 million through 2026 in local initiatives supporting underserved causes within our operating footprint.
+CNX’s distinctive philanthropic approach prioritizes hyper-localized investments directly targeting individuals and entities most in need.
+Doing so creates a virtuous circle of investment in our local communities that grows the region’s best-in-class workforce and pays dividends to CNX and the industry over the long term.

 Returning Capital to Shareholders and Debtholders

 We continue to view share repurchases as a compelling capital allocation opportunity, creating long term per share value for our owners.
-Since the peak share count in the third quarter of 2020, CNX has repurchased approximately 33% of our shares outstanding—74 million shares for $1.2 billion¹—which equates to an average repurchase price of $15.96 per share.
+Since the peak share count in the third quarter of 2020, CNX has repurchased approximately 36% of our shares outstanding—81 million shares for $1.3 billion¹—which equates to an average repurchase price of $16.70 per share.
 We believe that our share repurchase program provides an opportunity to create incredible value for our long-term, like-minded shareholders, who will benefit as their per share value continues to grow meaningfully over the coming years.

 2. See Non-GAAP Measures